pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 this new way of working, but looking back, the focus of this exercise was much too narrow.
-I think if we had kept the discussion more abstract and focused on specific _practices_ rather than on specific tools, we may not have had the eventual disintegration of the main workshop track as so many of the participants left to join other discussions.
+I think if we had kept the discussion more abstract and focused on specific _practices_ rather than on specific tools, we may not have had the eventual disintegration of the main workshop track [as so many of the participants left][ravi's blog post] to join other discussions.
 Most of the tools we were studying were designed for the research culture and technical infrastructures of the Global North and just [did not connect with many of the people][april's blog post] that we brought from around the world.
 Perhaps even a focus on specific practices would have been too narrow as well, and we should have taken a step back and discussed the need for peer-production.
 Even so, I did not expect the participants to react this way, and I think this was an important negative result to obtain and from which we should learn.

 Research or scholarship, just like medicine, is not simply a matter of lining up tools into a usable workflow.
 We need to approach this problem in a systemic